 - Place mushrooms on the bottom of a 9-in. deep-dish pie plate coated with cooking spray.
 Top with roasted vegetables and cheese.
 In a large bowl, whisk the remaining ingredients; pour over cheese.

-- Bake for 30-35 minutes or until a knife inserted near the center comes out clean.
+- Bake for 30-35 minutes or until a knife inserted in the center comes out clean.
 Let stand for 5 minutes.
 Cut into wedges.
-Yield: 6 servings.

 Nutrition Facts1 slice: 163 calories, 10g fat (4g saturated fat), 158mg cholesterol, 282mg sodium, 4g carbohydrate (3g sugars, 1g fiber), 14g protein.

 I didn't have asiago so I used 1/2 the amount of parmesan.
 I'm making it again without mushrooms and doubling the asparagus.
 The dill is awesome.

 Sorry, we didn't care for it at all.